Add your promotional text...

 Key Takeaways

-• Therapeutic tremoring in Shaking Medicine is safe for most, with standard sessions (20-40 minutes) suitable.
+• Therapeutic tremoring in Shaking Medicine is safe for most, with standard sessions (10-40 minutes) being suitable and several practices a week is generally fine.

 • Use titration and self-regulation for a safe therapeutic tremoring practice.